GLOSSARY

 to rub the beak against a hard surface, usually a limb or trunk of a tree; cleans the beak after eating, and helps keep the keratin outer layer of the beak in good condition with the proper length, width, thickness, and overall shape

-long thin leg bone extending down from the knee joint, along the lateral (outer) side of the tibiotarsus, narrowing significantly and fusing to the tibiotarsus just above the intratarsal joint (ankle); photo of fibula on the lateral side of the tibiotarsus © Idaho Virtual Museum
+long thin leg bone extending down from the knee joint, along the lateral (outer) side of the tibiotarsus, narrowing significantly and fusing to the tibiotarsus just above the intratarsal joint (ankle); photo of fibula on the lateral side of the tibiotarsus, © Idaho Virtual Museum as licensed by Creative Commons

 1. noun: first flight out of the nest tree by the grown eaglet; sometimes used to mean the point at which a young bird's flight feathers are fully developed and it is capable of flying, whether it has left the nest or not; 2. verb: to fly out of the nest tree for the first time as an eaglet